Did you know that people who participate or engage in LinkedIn Group discussions get an average of four times as many profile views?

 What kind of results can you achieve through Group participation?

-Notes Alison Pruett, Marketing Manager – Client Engagement, for Waco, TX-based Interview Stream:
+Notes Alison Pruett, Marketing Manager – Client Engagement, for Waco, TX-based interview Stream:

-We have seen quite a bit of success from sharing our to industry-specific groups, the more tailored the group is to specific interests and occupations, the more quality responses we receive.
+We have seen quite a bit of success from sharing our content to industry-specific groups, the more tailored the group is to specific interests and occupations, the more quality responses we receive.
 One of our posts to a smaller (300 member) group tailored specifically to one occupation group resulted in three demo requests.
 Our activity in various groups has also helped us gain more LinkedIn Company Page followers – about a 5% growth over the last month.

 Dan Freyer, owner of Los Angeles-based AdWavez Marketing, offers this example: